 The liquidity level (defined as General Stabilization Fund balance plus Undesignated Fund Balance) is a main factor that bond rating agencies use to determine bond ratings.
 The most commonly used source of funding to build the liquidity level is to appropriate Free Cash into the General Stabilization Fund.
 Another source is the appropriation of a portion of tax levy supported revenues into this fund.
 A new Special Education Stabilization Fund mechanism was established by the Massachusetts Legislator in 2016 that enables municipal and regional districts to establish a reserve fund that can be used in future years for unanticipated or unbudgeted costs of special education, out of district tuition, transportation and recovery high school tuition.

-The Town shall strive to maintain a General Stabilization Fund of 2-4% of the General Fund Operating Budget, creating essential liquidity, for the purpose of extraordinary or unforeseen expenditures.
+The Town shall strive to maintain a General Stabilization Fund of 2-4% of the General Fund Operating Budget, creating essential liquidity.

 The Town will endeavor to leave the stabilization fund balance unspent, except in the event of an emergency, unforeseen events, or planned drawdown.
-If it is necessary to draw down unexpectedly from the General Stabilization Fund, the Town will strive to replenish the stabilization fund through the appropriation of revenues such as Free Cash and/or one-time revenues.
+If it is necessary to make an unplanned drawdown from the General Stabilization Fund, the Town will strive to replenish the stabilization fund through the appropriation of Free Cash and/or one-time revenues.

-The Town will evaluate the use of special purpose stabilization funds, such as the Special Education Stabilization Fund, in future budget planning.
+The Town and the School Department will evaluate the use of special purpose stabilization funds, such as the Special Education Stabilization Fund, in future budget planning.
+References: